German Air Force to Conduct Training in Goose Bay

-From January 3 to 9, the German Air Force will visit Goose Bay for flight training.
+Beginning tomorrow and continuing until January 9, the German Air Force will be in Goose Bay for flight training.

 During those dates, residents in the area will see an A319-100 or A321 aircraft flying over and around 5 Wing Goose Bay.